rust-lang/regex/regex-syntax/README.md

 The standard for using `unsafe` in this crate is extremely high because this crate is intended to be reasonably safe to use with user supplied regular expressions.
-Therefore, while their may be bugs in the regex parser itself, they should _never_ result in memory unsafety unless there is either a bug in the compiler or the standard library.
+Therefore, while there may be bugs in the regex parser itself, they should _never_ result in memory unsafety unless there is either a bug in the compiler or the standard library.
 (Since `regex-syntax` has zero dependencies.)